KadinTucker/d2d-tutorials/1-HelloWorld-mk1/README.md

 ## Conclusion

 This concludes the first d2d tutorial, which taught how to create a display and run it.
-The next tutorial will teach the Screen class.
-That tutorial can be found here (TODO).
+The next tutorial will teach the Activity class.